User Instructions

 FOR SUPPORT: email dxf@hcai.ca.gov

-At a later time, you may need to edit or amend a signed DSA.
+At a later time, you may need to update a signed DSA.
 To do this, you will create a new DSA that replaces the original.
 All DSAs include a date-time description in the file name, and all will appear at the bottom of the primary organization page in your account.

-14. If you need to edit a signed DSA, simply make the changes in your organizational data.
-Click on your primary account on the My Organization page, and the portal will show Resend DSA for Signature at the top right of the primary organization page when it opens.
-This new DSA will be an addendum to the original DSA and will reflect the edits.
+• If you need to edit / update a signed DSA, simply make the changes in your organizational data.
+Then click Resend DSA for Signature on the My Organizations page.
+This new DSA will be an addendum to the original DSA and will reflect the edits / updates.

-15. If you need to add a new subordinate organization, do so from the My Organization page and click Submit once you have entered the subordinate organization information.
-At the top of the primary organization page, you will see Resend DSA for Signature.
-Click to send.
+• If you need to add a new subordinate organization to your signed DSA, do so from the My Organizations page and click SAVE & CLOSE once you have entered the subordinate organization information.
+Click Resend DSA for Signature.
 When signed, this DSA becomes a new, separate document showing the incremental change and is an addendum to the original DSA with a new date-time designator.

 Type and Subtype list: